SimonTestNet/ng-cache-testing-module/README.md

 ## Troubleshooting

 You may need to tweak the way you configure the testing module depending on your coding practices and how you write your tests.
-This is usually because of assuming the initial state of the dependencies, global state, or using global spies.
+This is usually because of assuming the initial state of the dependencies, using global state, or using global spies.

 ### Shared State